miracle2k/webassets/docs/custom_filters.rst

 make all parameters optional, if possible, or your filter will not be usable through a name reference.

-..
-TODO: Link to the pages explaining bundles and explaining filter order

 There might be another thing to consider.
 If a filter is specified multiple times, which sometimes can happen unsuspectingly when bundles are nested within each other, it will only be applied a single time.